uyennguyen30696/employee-summary/README.md

 Check out the demo [here](https://www.youtube.com/watch?v=mgobiGCxkQ4&feature=youtu.be&ab_channel=UyenNguyen).

-<br>This is a command line application that prompts the user for information about the engineering team members.
+This is a command line application that prompts the user for information about the engineering team members.
 The user can input any number of team members, including a manager, engineers, and interns.
 After the user has finished entering all of the information with Node CLI, the application will create an HTML file that displays a nicely formatted list of all the members.
 The information displayed in no particular order includes:

   * Name